 If your keyboard label says “Made in Taiwan”, it uses white SMK switches.
 The keycaps are dark gray on the bottom and longer keys use white stabilizer bar clips.
 The 3 case screws may or may not use a washer under the screw heads.
 The socketed keyboard ROM, 341-0124 printing is facing the back of the keyboard.
 Key caps always discolor with rest of case.

-I am not sure yet if the switches are interchangeable between Alps and SMK as I don’t have an SMK switch out yet.
-Judging by the bottom of the boards (second to last photo) the legs may be offset.
+The switches are not interchangeable between Alps and SMK.
 The SMK switches were only used in this keyboard whereas the Alps switches were used in several – see note at the bottom.

 While the keycaps may be interchangeable in a pinch, they don’t fit as nicely as the correct ones and the coloring may not match.
 Contact me if you need a keycap to check availability before you order.